Nasz-113/data3001-data-nrl-1/README2.md

 - Possession Status: Whether the team has possession during the play, which is crucial for both EPA (scoring potential) and WPA (winning potential).

 These features will serve as the input variables for the logistic regression model.
 The target variable for WPA will be the win probability (binary outcome: win/loss), and for EPA, it will be the expected points for each play.
-By using these game context features, the logistic regression model will learn how different situations and events influence the outcome, allowing us to map WPA values to players and EPA values to field positions.
+By using these game context features, the logistic regression model will learn how different situations and events influence the outcome, allowing the ability to map WPA values to players and EPA values to field positions.

 Usage: